pcanz/grammar-parser/docs/reference.md

 *   `e1 e2* / e3 (e4 / e5+)*  =>  ((e1 e2*) / (e3 (e4 / e5+)*))`

-The result from a rule, by default, is an array with the rule name as the first element and the result of matching its expression (the body of the rule) as the second element:

-*   `[rule_name, rule_result]`

 ##  String Matching Components